revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - A file is some information which is stored in the computer storage devices.
 Python provides basic functions and methods necessary to manipulate files by default.
 You can do most of the file manipulation using a file object.
 Python language supports two types of files.
-1.Text dile
+1.Text file
 2.Binary file

-- Different modes to opening a file
+- Different modes for opening a file
      - `r` - open a file for reading.
-     - `w` - open a file for reading.If the file exists new file will be created.
+     - `w` - open a file for reading.
+If the file exists, new file will be created.
-     - `x` - open for exclusive creation,fail if the file is already exists.
+     - `x` - open for exclusive creation, fail if the file already exists.
-     - `a` - open for rading,appending to the end of the file it exists.
+     - `a` - open for reading, appending to the end of the file that exists.
      - `b` - binary mode
      - `t` - text mode
      - `+r` - open a file for reading and writing.